 First, let me remind you guys that I am not a lawyer and these are strictly my personal opinions based on my own morals, training, and interpretation of the law while using my own concealed carry weapon (CCW).

-This is not intended to be legal opinion, nor legal advice for you and your CCW, but for general educational purposes.
+This is not intended to be a legal opinion, nor legal advice for you and your CCW, but for general educational purposes.

 For further information, I suggest seeking legal counsel from an attorney in your particular state about applicable CCW laws.

 You have the responsibility and the right to protect your loved ones and yourself from death or great bodily harm.
-Now, we’re not talking about your family or yourself—this is defense of a complete stranger.
+Now, we’re not talking about your family or yourself—this is the defense of a complete stranger.
 So, what about strangers?
 Do you have the obligation to help others in violent encounters?

 Most have heard of the “Good Samaritan” rule or law (GSL).
 Depending on your state, that “legal duty” to help a stranger varies.
-Usually there is No Legal Duty.
+Usually, there is No Legal Duty.
 So, check with your state’s laws.
 Personally, this troubles me, but understand that I must also be concerned with my personal protection (legally) in uncertain situations involving strangers.

-There is no requirement by law that (without a specific relationship) someone should be prosecuted for not putting their life in danger to help another person.
+There is no requirement by law that (without a specific relationship) someone should be prosecuted for not putting their lives in danger to help another person.
 Therefore, you need to understand that there are certain conditions that must exist.
 Again, check your states’ laws.

 Take Florida’s for example, there is generally “a duty to help or rescue” only where:

-- The helper created the dangerous situation
+- The helper created a dangerous situation

 - There is a special relationship between the helper and the person needing help (ie. Teacher and student; parent and child) OR